MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 This looks nice already, but we want another axis with a second dataset, to the right of the one we have.
-Currently our layout has one row and one cell, and only one LAxis inside of it:
+Currently our layout has one row and one cell, and only one Axis inside of it:

 ```@example tutorial
 layout